CMPSC403-AlleghenyCollege-Fall2021/course_information/README.md

 - Examine and apply the fundamental techniques of computer security.
 - Demonstrate knowledge of security objectives and policy development.
-- Identify, explain, and resolve security issues in computer systems.
+- Identify, explain, and resolve security issues in computer systems following the process of scientific inquiry.
 - Design, implement, and test secure software.
+- Interpret numeric security-related data and their graphical representations.
 - Communicate the human role in security systems with an emphasis on social, political, legal and ethical vulnerabilities.

 ### Schedule